bloominstituteoftechnology/ios-astronomy/README.md

 - cancel an operation
 - set up dependencies between operations

-Watch the video below to see what the finished app should do:
+Watch [this video](https://youtu.be/nbn5tLIZktU) to see what the finished app should do.

-<video src="Astronomy.mp4" width="411" height="820" controls preload></video>

 ## Part 0 - Fork and Clone Project Start